Buhen: Fortress

 One of the contributing factors for the creation of the fortress in Buhen was the goal of annexing Nubia.
 Both Senusret I and Senusret III dedicated much of their reign to campaigning into Nubia, in an attempt to extend the boundaries of Egypt.
 In doing so, the two kings built the fortress in Buhen, along with the other fortresses around the 2nd cataract.
 These fortresses established a new border for Upper Egypt.

 The fortress itself extended more than 150 m along the west bank of the Nile.
 It covered 13000 m2, and had within its wall a small town laid out in a grid system.
 At its peak it probably had a population of around 3,500 people.
 The fortress also included the administration for the whole fortified region of the Second Cataract.
 Its fortifications included a moat three meters deep, drawbridges, bastions, buttresses, ramparts, battlements, loopholes, and a catapult.
 The outer wall included an area between the two walls pierced with a double row of arrow loops, allowing both standing and kneeling archers to fire at the same time.
 The walls of the fort were about 5 m thick and 10 m high.
 The walls of Buhen were crafted with rough stone.
 The walls of Buhen are unique as most Egyptian fortress walls were constructed with timber and mud-brick.
 The fortress at Buhen is now submerged under Lake Nasser as a result of the construction of the Aswan Dam in 1964.
-Before the site was covered with water, it was excavated by a team led by Walter Bryan Emery.

-Buhen had a temple of Horus built by Hatshepsut, which was moved to the National Museum of Sudan in Khartoum prior to the flooding of Lake Nasser.

-Copper work at Buhen

-During 1962, an archaeological expedition of Buhen took place revealing a copper factory.
-During the excavation an unknown ore was found and analyzed further using modern techniques.
-The ore was originally made up of malachite however has become atacamite mixed with gold.
-With many factors going into a location being adequate for copper smelting, Buhen would have been an ideal location to produce small quantities of copper.
-An Egyptian device called, "Fire Dogs," were used to generally prepare food.
-The exact usage of a fire dog is not known however, there is evidence that fire dogs involved fire and burning.
-A large number of fire dogs were found a Buhen, this discovery has been associated with the potential generation of copper by using fire dogs.
-After the copper had been smelted, it is likely that it was used for household and agricultural tools, from household knives to hoes for farming.